Phillocity/SEO-Glossary-API/README.md

   DELETE /terms
 ```

-#### Update a specific term at as a whole both term name and description
+#### Update a specific term as a whole both term name and description

 ```http
   PUT /terms/${seo_term_name}